lyb-tjnu/tjnu_tls/README.md

 <h1 align="center"> <p>TJNU-TLS Datasets</p></h1>

-The TJNU-TLS Datasets consist of large-scale TLS point clouds.
+The TJNU-TLS Datasets consist of three large-scale TLS point cloud datasets.
+The datasets were acquired in the campus of the Tianjin Normal University (TJNU), China.
 The datasets are used for benchmarking automatic point cloud registration methods.
-Three datasets were acquired in the campus of the Tianjin Normal University (TJNU), China.
 The scan stations are shown below.

 <img src="Scan Stations.png" alt="Network" style="zoom:50%;" />